gamma-delta/molek-cheatez/README.md

 This Go library is used to read and write Molek-Syntez's `.solution` files.
 Using it, you can:
 - Put precursors in puzzles you can't get them in
-- Make your scores display anything you like.
+- Make your scores display anything you like
+- Probably other things too

 Examples:
 ```go